fahlmant/recipes/chesspie.md

 ## Instructions
 - Preheat oven to 375 F
-- Add sugar, butter, water and raisins to saucepan.
-Boil for 5-6 minutes
+- Add sugar, butter, water to saucepan.
+Once boiling, add raisins.
+Boil for 5-6 minutes, stirring occasionally.
 - After boiled, take a small portion of the mixture out and let cool.
-Add beaten eggs to the cooled mixture so they don't cool.
+Add beaten eggs to the cooled mixture so they don't cook.
 - Add back mixture with eggs, along with walnuts and a dash of salt.
 Mix together
 - Pour mixture into unbaked pie crust and bake at 375 for 23-30 minutes